Huntington Place: Notable events

 In 1961, the show car event Detroit Autorama moved to the facility, and has been held there annually since.

 Since 1965, the largest event held at Huntington Place is the North American International Auto Show (NAIAS).
 This event draws thousands of international press and suppliers during its initial five days and has a charity preview party for 11,000 guests before the public opening.
-Since 1976, the Charity Preview has raised an average of $2.4 million yearly for southeastern Michigan children's charities.
+Since 1976, the Charity Preview has raised more than $125 million for southeastern Michigan children's charities.
 After the Charity Preview party, the NAIAS is open to the public for ten days, drawing, on average, 735,000 attendees.

 Floyd Mayweather Jr. defeated Emanuel Augustus, then known as Emanuel Burton, via a ninth-round TKO on October 21, 2000.
 The fight took place at Cobo Hall rather than Cobo Arena.

 The anime convention Youmacon has been held annually at Huntington Place since 2012.

 Cobo Arena

-Cobo Arena was an arena built in 1960 with seating for 12,000 that served as the home court of the Detroit Pistons of the National Basketball Association from 1961 to 1978 and the host of the NCAA Division I Men's Indoor Track and Field Championships from 1965 to 1981.
+Cobo Arena was an arena that served as the home court of the Detroit Pistons of the National Basketball Association from 1961 to 1978 and the host of the NCAA Division I Men's Indoor Track and Field Championships from 1965 to 1981.
 The short-lived Michigan Stags of the World Hockey Association and the Detroit Loves of World TeamTennis called Cobo Arena home in 1974, as did the Detroit Rockers of the National Professional Soccer League, the Detroit Mercy Titans basketball team of the NCAA, and the Motor City Mustangs of Roller Hockey International.

-Cobo also hosted rock concerts, by such artists as Van Halen, The Doors, J. Geils Band, Jefferson Starship, Queen, Black Sabbath, Journey, Jimi Hendrix, The Rolling Stones, Alice Cooper, Kiss, Iron Maiden (twice in 1982), David Bowie, Ted Nugent, Prince, The Tragically Hip, The Who, Grateful Dead,Judy Garland, Led Zeppelin, Bruce Springsteen, Parliament-Funkadelic, Duran Duran, the Cure, Phish, Sex Pistols, Madonna, Anthrax, Exodus, Green Day, and Helloween.
+Cobo also hosted rock concerts, by such artists as Anthrax, Black Sabbath, David Bowie, Alice Cooper, The Cure, The Doors, Duran Duran, Exodus, Judy Garland, the Grateful Dead, Green Day, Helloween, Jimi Hendrix, Iron Maiden (twice in 1982), The J. Geils Band, Jefferson Starship, Journey, Kiss, Led Zeppelin, Madonna, Ted Nugent, Parliament-Funkadelic, Phish, Prince, Queen, The Rolling Stones, the Sex Pistols, Bruce Springsteen, The Tragically Hip, Van Halen, and The Who.

 Notable live albums that have been recorded at the arena include: